 What is an HSA?

 An HSA is the newest of all tax-favored medical savings plans.
 An HSA is a tax-exempt trust or custodial account that a taxpayer sets up with a qualified HSA trustee.
 Distributions from an HSA are nontaxable if the funds are used for qualified medical expenses.
 A taxpayer must be an eligible individual to qualify for an HSA.

 No permission or authorization from the IRS is necessary to establish an HSA.
 To set up an HSA a taxpayer will need to work with a trustee.
-A qualified HSA trustee can be a bank, an insurance company, or anyone already approved by the IRS to be a trustee of individual retirement arrangements (IRAs) or Archer MSAs.
+A qualified HSA trustee can be a bank, an insurance company, or anyone already approved by the IRS to be a trustee of individual retirement arrangements (IRA) or Archer MSA.
 The HSA can be established through a trustee that is different from the taxpayer's health plan provider.

 An HSA is created by: